youhengzhou/sysc-4005-project/what to do.md

 # part 5: initialization time, imran

-use ensemble averages to find initialization time
+use ensemble averages to find initialization time, and eyeball it

 # part 6: confidence interval, imran

 with replications, find standard deviation

 each of the buffer

+Y +- t table state \* stnd dev / sqrt(n of replications)